Interactive Brokers: History

 In 1977, Thomas Peterffy left his job designing commodity trading software for Mocatta Metals, and bought a seat on the American Stock Exchange (AMEX) as an individual market maker.
 The following year, he formed his first company, named T.P. & Co., to expand trading activities to several members under badge number 549.
-At the time, trading used an open outcry system; Peterffy developed algorithms to determine the best prices for options and used those on the trading floor, and thus the firm became the first to use daily printed fair value pricing sheets.
+At the time, trading used an open outcry system.
+Peterffy developed algorithms to determine the best prices for options and used them on the trading floor.
+The firm became the first to use daily printed fair value pricing sheets.
 In 1979, the company expanded to employ four traders, three of whom were AMEX members.
 In 1982, Peterffy renamed T.P. & Co. to Timber Hill Inc.; he named it after a road to a favorite retreat, one of his properties on Hutchin Hill Road in Woodstock, New York.

 By 1983, Peterffy was sending orders to the floor from his upstairs office; he devised a system to read the data from a Quotron machine by measuring the electric pulses in the wire and decoding them.
 The data would then be sent through Peterffy's trading algorithms, and then Peterffy would call down the trades.
-After pressure to become a true market maker and keep constant bids and offers, Peterffy knew that he would need his employees to closely pay attention to market movements, and that handheld computers would help.
+After pressure to become a true market maker and keep constant bids and offers, Peterffy knew that he would need his employees to monitor market movements closely, and that handheld computers would help.
 At the time, the AMEX didn't permit computers on the trading floor.
-Because of this, Peterffy had an assistant deliver market information from his office in the World Trade Center.
+As a result, Peterffy had an assistant deliver market information from his office in the World Trade Center.
 In November 1983, he convinced the exchange to allow computer use on the floor.

 In 1983, Peterffy sought to computerize the options market, and he first targeted the Chicago Board Options Exchange (CBOE).
 At the time, brokers still used fair value pricing sheets, which were by then updated once or twice a day.
 In 1983, Timber Hill created the first handheld computers used for trading.
 As Peterffy explained in a 2016 interview, the battery-powered units had touch screens for the user to input a stock price and it would produce the recommended option prices, and it also tracked positions and continually repriced options on stocks.
 However, he immediately encountered opposition from the heads of the exchange.
 When he first brought a 12 in by 9 in device to the exchange floor, a committee in the exchange told him it was too big.
 When he made the device smaller, the committee stated that no analytic devices were allowed to be used on the exchange floor.
 Effectively blocked from using the CBOE, he sought to use his devices in other exchanges.